pts/libminigxx/README.txt

 * If you are getting the error
   ``: undefined reference to `__gxx_personality_v0' '', then specify
-  -fno-exceptions. (libminigxx doesn't support exceptions.)
+  gcc -fno-exceptions. (libminigxx doesn't support exceptions.)
 * If you are getting the error
   ``: undefined reference to `__dynamic_cast' '', then use a compilation method which doesn't need minigxx_nortti.cc .
+* If you are getting the error
+  ``: relocation R_X86_64_32S against symbol `_ZTV1D' can not be used when making a shared object; recompile with fPIC'', then specify gcc -no-pie -fno-pic.

 TODOs: